radiantearth/stac-best-practices/best-practices-zarr.md

 - The `bands` array provides human-readable variable descriptions
 - Non-geographic spatial reference system (HEALPix) is indicated

-### Virtual Zarr with Reference Files
+### Virtual Zarr Stores

-**Context**: [Kerchunk](https://fsspec.github.io/kerchunk/) and [VirtualiZarr](https://virtualizarr.readthedocs.io/) create virtual Zarr stores that reference existing data files (e.g., NetCDF) without copying data.
-This enables Zarr-like access to legacy formats.
+**Context**: Tools like [Kerchunk](https://fsspec.github.io/kerchunk/) and [VirtualiZarr](https://virtualizarr.readthedocs.io/) create virtual Zarr stores that reference existing data files (e.g., NetCDF, HDF5, GRIB) without copying data.
+This enables Zarr-like access to legacy formats through a reference system that maps to the original data locations.

+Virtual Zarr stores can be represented in both STAC Items and Collections, following the same patterns described in the [STAC Object Type](#stac-object-type) section:

+- **STAC Item**: Appropriate when the virtual Zarr store represents a single logical dataset (e.g., a single time slice or scene)
+- **STAC Collection**: Appropriate when organizing multiple related virtual Zarr stores (e.g., time series) or when a single virtual Zarr store contains a time dimension spanning the entire collection

-The [example STAC Item](examples/CMIP6_ScenarioMIP_NCAR_CESM2.json) represents a virtual Zarr store defined by a Kerchunk reference file.
+The [example STAC Item](examples/CMIP6_ScenarioMIP_NCAR_CESM2.json) represents a virtual Zarr store for a single dataset.

 **Key Points**:

-- The kerchunk reference file is considered as the data store and thus is reference as a link with `rel: store`
-- Assets include both the reference file and source data
-- Role `"reference"` indicates virtual/indirect data access
+- The link with `rel: store` SHOULD point to the entrypoint of the virtual Zarr store (e.g., a reference file)
+- Assets with role `"data"` reference the Zarr groups/arrays accessible through the virtual store
-- Role `"source"` indicates the underlying data files
+- Optionally, implementers MAY include assets with role `"source"` to reference the underlying data files
+- The virtual nature of the store is typically abstracted from users, who interact with it like a native Zarr store
+- For Collections, the same principles apply: include a `rel: store` link at the Collection level if all Items share the same virtual store, or at the Item level if each Item has its own virtual store